Kitware/vtk-book/VTKBook/08Chapter8.md

 ## 8.1 Coordinate Systems

-We will examine three different coordinate systems: the global, dataset, and structured coordinate systems. **Figure 8-1** shows the relationship between the global and dataset coordinate systems, and depicts the structured coordinate system.
+We will examine three different coordinate systems: the global, dataset, and structured coordinate systems. {ref}`Figure 8-1 <Figure-8-1>` shows the relationship between the global and dataset coordinate systems, and depicts the structured coordinate system.

 {#Figure-8-1 .figure-target}
 &nbsp;